openshift/cluster-api-actuator-pkg/docs/tests.md

 This test checks nodes are properly draining during machine deletion and this process also respects PDBs (pod disruption budgets).
 During this test - machineset with two desired replicas and a replication controller with 20 desired replicas are creating, then PDB creating for this workload.
 Machines from the machinesets marking with labels to be sure that pods created by the replication controller will be scheduled there.
 After the replication controller is ready, one of the machines from the machineset marking for deletion.
-Along with the deletion process test checking that pods amount on the node is going down to 1 and RC has at most one non-ready replica.
+Along with the deletion process test checking that number of pods on the node is going down to 1 and RC has at most one non-ready replica.

 Test considered failed in case if more than 1 replica within RC detected as not ready during machineset deletion.
 That would mean that PDB constraints were violated.